robren/quandl_fund_xlsx/README.rst

 Configuration
 -------------

 You will need a Quandl API key.
-This maybe obtained by signing up, for free at `https://www.quandl.com/sign-up-modal?defaultModal=showSignUp`_.
+This maybe obtained by signing up, for free at `Quandl Signup <https://www.quandl.com/sign-up-modal?defaultModal=showSignUp>`_.
 The key will then be available under "profile" when logging into Quandl.
 This key allows for access to sample data for many of the datasets.